openfl/OpenFLDevelopersGuide/handling-events/event-handling-example-alarm-clock.md

 }

 A method that is registered as an event listener must be defined with the appropriate signature (that is, the set of parameters and return type of the method).
-To be a listener for the Timer class’s timer event, a method must define one parameter whose data type is TimerEvent (flash.events.TimerEvent), a subclass of the Event class.
+To be a listener for the Timer class’s timer event, a method must define one parameter whose data type is TimerEvent (openfl.events.TimerEvent), a subclass of the Event class.
 When the Timer instance calls its event listeners, it passes a TimerEvent instance as the event object.

 ## Notifying others of the alarm {#notifying-others-of-the-alarm}

 Like the Timer class, the AlarmClock class provides an event that allows other code to receive notifications when the alarm goes off.
-For a class to use the event-handling framework built into Haxe, that class must implement the flash.events.IEventDispatcher interface.
-Most commonly, this is done by extending the flash.events.EventDispatcher class, which provides a standard implementation of IEventDispatcher (or by extending one of EventDispatcher’s subclasses).
+For a class to use the event-handling framework built into Haxe, that class must implement the openfl.events.IEventDispatcher interface.
+Most commonly, this is done by extending the openfl.events.EventDispatcher class, which provides a standard implementation of IEventDispatcher (or by extending one of EventDispatcher’s subclasses).
 As described previously, the AlarmClock class extends the SimpleClock class, which (through a chain of inheritance) extends the EventDispatcher class.
 All of this means that the AlarmClock class already has built-in functionality to provide its own events.

 Other code can register to be notified of the AlarmClock class’s alarm event by calling the addEventListener() method that AlarmClock inherits from EventDispatcher.
 When an AlarmClock instance is ready to notify other code that its alarm event has been raised, it does so by calling the dispatchEvent() method, which is also inherited from EventDispatcher.